knupel/Force_Field/Force field example command.md

 key b
 > FORCE FIELD: manage the vehicle rebirth on the canvas border

+key c
+> INTERFACE : display or not the interface

 key f
 > FORCE FIELD: display force field